gordongmilleriv/gordongmilleriv/README.md

 # About Me 👋

 Hello there!
 My name is Gordon.
 I'm a reccent graduate from James Madison University where I majored in Finance and minored in Data Analytics and Mathematics.
-I'm currently pursuing a career in data science and am intersted in sharing my personal projects
+I'm currently pursuing a career in data science and am intersted in sharing my personal projects and contributing to open source projects focussed on machine learning and building data pipelines.

 - 🌱 I’m currently learning Tableau and Apache Spark
 - 💞️ I’m looking to collaborate on open source projects utilizing data pipelines and creating deployment ready machine learning